AdobeDocs/workfront.en/help/quicksilver/maestro/access/share-workspaces.md

 {{maestro-important-intro}}

-You can share a workspace with others to ensure collaboration when working in Adobe Workfront planning.
+You can share a workspace with others to ensure collaboration when working in Adobe Workfront Planning.

 >[!NOTE]
 >